simul/simul.github.io/legal/igula.md

 0. Definitions
 --------------

-"You," "your" or "yourself", whether or not capitalized in this Agreement, means you as an individual or the legal entity of fewer than twenty members exercising rights under this Agreement through you.
+"You," "your" or "yourself", whether or not capitalized in this Agreement, means you as an individual or the legal entity exercising rights under this Agreement through you.

 "Simul" means Simul Software Ltd of Baltic Creative Digital House, Studio J, 44 Simpson St, Merseyside, L1 0AX, United Kingdom; a company registered in England and Wales.